 - Complete and submit the standard graduate application form along with the application fee.
 The application form should clearly indicate the degree program and concentration for which you are applying. - Submit a personal statement, which should be a short (roughly two pages) explanation of the student's academic interests, why the student hopes to pursue these at CUA, and, for PhD applicants, an indication of possible areas of doctoral research - Arrange for an official transcript of undergraduate grades (and graduate grades, if any) to be sent to the Office of Graduate Admissions.
-It is not necessary for an applicant to have been a History major at the undergraduate level, but ordinarily the Department would expect an applicant to demonstrate significant preparation in History. - Take the general portion of the Graduate Record Examination if applying to the PhD program.
-The History Department does not require the History examination.
-Scores should be sent to the Office of Graduate Admissions.
-GRE scores are not required of MA applicants. - Arrange for the forwarding of at least three letters of recommendation-preferably by professors from the applicant's previous academic program-attesting to the applicant's ability to perform graduate-level work. - Send a sample of writing, which should be a research paper on an academic subject (preferably History).
+It is not necessary for an applicant to have been a History major at the undergraduate level, but ordinarily the Department would expect an applicant to demonstrate significant preparation in History. - Arrange for the forwarding of at least three letters of recommendation-preferably by professors from the applicant's previous academic program-attesting to the applicant's ability to perform graduate-level work. - Send a sample of writing, which should be a research paper on an academic subject (preferably History).
 The writing sample for a PhD applicant should be either a seminar paper incorporating original, primary-source-based research, or else an MA thesis.
 The writing sample should generally be on the lines of 15-25 pages, double spaced.